All new supplies should be metered, as set out in the Water Industry Act 1991.

 We'll fit external meters when we install the new water connections.
 We'll record the meter details at the same time so we can set up a billing account.

 The meter should be installed at the boundary of the property.
 This is usually in the footpath or the road outside the property boundary, at the point where the external stop tap is located.
 If this isn’t practical, the meter will need to be installed inside the boundary of the property, in either an external or internal location.
 We’ll need to discuss with you how and where this meter will be fitted, to ensure it captures all water usage.

 For blocks of flats, you'll need to order the meters from us and install the meters internally yourselves.
 All internal meters must be ordered through Thames Water and any B-Class meters installed will be rejected.

 The timescale for delivery of your meters is 4 - 6 weeks.
 We can deliver meters to any address within the Thames Water region.
 We ask that you don't place large bulk orders.
-We have a 200-meter cap per order.
+Orders are capped at 200.

 You should install the internal meters in a communally accessible location, as we need to access the meter to confirm readings, or to maintain or replace them.
 We don’t permit meters to be fitted in ceiling voids, as they may be unsafe to access.
 There must also be no obstruction preventing the meter being read.
 Learn more in our metering policy.

 You need to notify us when meters are installed, as well as provide the postal addresses allocated to each plot.
 We’ll arrange to visit the site to record the details of each meter and check they’ve been fitted correctly (any non-compliant meters will need to be amended causing delays in the completion of the development) - we’ll use this information to set up the billing accounts.
 The billing account will be in the name of the developer until we are sent the handover information or until the new occupier calls to set up their account.